k00ka/bowling-game-kata/README.md

 ####Strikes and Spares
 Strikes and spares can be worth more points than the count of pins knocked down.

 Knocking down all 10 pins on your first ball in a frame is called a strike, denoted by an “X” on the score sheet.
 If it takes two shots to knock down all 10 pins, it’s called a spare, denoted by a “/” on the score sheet.
 If neither of these happens, it’s an open frame.

 ####Scoring a Spare
 A spare is worth 10, plus the value of your next roll.

 Say you throw a spare in the first frame.
 Technically, you don't have a score yet, but you know it’s at least 10.
 You need to throw another ball to figure out your total score for that frame.
 In the second frame, if you knock down 5 pins on the first ball, your score is (10 + 5) + (5).
 If you then knock down 3 more, your score is (10 + 5) + (5 + 3).
 The 5 counts twice!

 ####*Focus on Frames* for Scoring
 Many people understand the basics but get confused when trying to add everything up.
 Your total score is nothing more than the sum of each individual frame.
 If you treat each frame individually, it's much easier to comprehend the scoring system.

 ####Implement Spare Scoring
-Considering spares, a game still consists of twenty rolls of the ball A game is no longer simply the sum of the pin counts, but something a little more complicated Let’s talk about:
+Considering spares, a game still consists of twenty rolls of the ball.

+A game is no longer simply the sum of the pin counts, but something a little more complicated.

+Let’s talk about:
 * Modelling
 * Testing